-The Head of School will normally follow the protocol below which may include immediate suspension for the remainder of the school day.
+The school Administration will normally follow the protocol below which may include immediate suspension for the remainder of the school day.
 Student suspension applies to all after school activities and events.
 In cases where change is evident and the student appears repentant, exceptions are possible.
-These exceptions will be determined by the Head of School.
+These exceptions will be determined by the school Administration.
 Appeals for exceptions will not be recognized.